Boat Registration and Titles – Frequently Asked Questions

 If you have a vessel registered or titled in your name in another state you may operate the vessel up to 90 consecutive days with current out-of-state registration.

 Use tax is due and payable upon arrival in Texas.
-In lieu of paying use tax, a temporary use tax permit may be obtained by submitting form PWD 1434 media download(0 B) to Texas Parks & Wildlife Headquarters in Austin, a Texas Parks & Wildlife Law Enforcement field office or a participating County Tax Assessor-Collector office.
+In lieu of paying use tax, a temporary use tax permit may be obtained by submitting form PWD 1434 media download(0 B) to TPWD Headquarters in Austin, a TPWD Law Enforcement field office or a participating County Tax Assessor-Collector office.

 Separate permits are required for each vessel and/or outboard motor.
 The fee for each permit is $150.00.

 The permit is valid for 90 days and is non-renewable, non-transferable, and non-refundable.
-Only two temporary use tax permits may be issued for the same taxable vessel or taxable outboard motor within a calendar year.
+Only two temporary tax permits may be issued for the same taxable vessel or taxable outboard motor within a calendar year.
 The second permit in a calendar year may not be issued before the 30th day after the date the first permit expires.
+The boat or motor must be removed by the time the permit expires or tax is due.

-How do I register my boat in Texas if it is already registered and/or titled in another state?
+How do I register and title my boat or title my outboard motor in Texas if it is already registered or titled in another state?

 If you currently have your vessel registered and/or titled in your name in another state you can transfer the registration/title to Texas.
 You must transfer your registration and title within 90 days and pay use tax or new resident tax, as applicable, within 45 working days.